The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Introduction

 \section{Introduction}

-Let $f$ be an elliptic Hecke eigen cusp form of level $N$ and weight $k$ with character $\e$.
-It is well-known that for each prime $p$, one can associate $f$ with a mod $p$ Galois representation $\br_{f,p}: G_\Q:={\rm Gal}(\bQ/\Q)\lra {\rm GL}_2(\bF_p)$ by Deligne et al. On the other hand, for any odd, irreducible Galois representation $\br:G_\Q\lra {\rm GL}_2(\bF_p)$, in a celebrated paper \cite{serre}, J-P. Serre defined the three invariants $(k(\br),N(\br),\e(\br))$ which are called weight, level, and a character in this order.
-First two invariants are positive integers and the last invariant is a finite character of $G_\Q$ unramified outside $N(\br)$.
+Let $f$ be an elliptic cuspidal eigenform of level $N$ and weight $k$ with character $\e$.
+It is well-known that for each prime $p$, one can associate to $f$ a mod $p$ Galois representation $\br_{f,p}: G_\Q:={\rm Gal}(\bQ/\Q)\lra {\rm GL}_2(\bF_p)$.
+On the other hand, for any odd, irreducible Galois representation $\br:G_\Q\lra {\rm GL}_2(\bF_p)$, Serre \cite{serre} defined three invariants $(k(\br),N(\br),\e(\br))$, called the weight, level, and a character, in this order.
+The first two invariants are positive integers and the last is a finite character of $G_\Q$ unramified outside $N(\br)$.
 In that definition the most difficult one is the weight $k(\br)$ and others are easy to define from $\br$.
-We say such $\br$ is modular if there exists an elliptic Hecke eigen cusp form $f$ such that $\br\sim \br_{f,p}$.
-If so there exist another Hecke eigen cusp forms with the same property.
-So it is important to specify a minimal choice of the weights (also the levels and the characters) among the candidates.
-Serre conjectured if $\br$ is modular, then one can find an elliptic Hecke eigen cusp form $f$ with the weight $k(\br)$ such that $\br\sim \br_{f,p}$.
-This conjecture is called the Serre's weight conjecture (in $GL_2$) and it has been proved by Edixhoven in \cite{Edix}.
-After that, the modularity of above $\br$ was completely proved by Khare-Wintenberger and the Serre's weight conjecture played an essential role there (see \cite{kw1},\cite{kw2}).
+We say such a representation $\br$ is modular if there exists an elliptic cuspidal eigenform $f$ such that $\br\sim \br_{f,p}$.
+If so, there exist other cuspidal eigenforms with the same property.
+It is important to specify a minimal choice of the weight (also the level and the character) among the candidates.
+Serre conjectured that if $\br$ is modular, then one can find an $f$ with weight $k(\br)$ such that $\br\sim \br_{f,p}$.
+This conjecture is called the Serre's weight conjecture (for $GL_2/\Q$) and it was proved by Edixhoven in \cite{Edix}.
+After that, the modularity of $\br$ as above was completely proved by Khare-Wintenberger and Serre's weight conjecture played an essential role there (see \cite{kw1},\cite{kw2}).
 In \cite{Edix}, Edixhoven exploited the theory of mod $p$ modular forms by Katz (cf. \cite{katz}) and theta cycles studied by Jochnowitz \cite{joch}.
-Plugging these into several deep properties of Galois representations, he proved the Serre's weight conjecture.
-The weight conjecture is now understood and generalized in more general settings in the context of several philosophies as mod $p$ local Langlands conjecture and how they can lift to a crystalline lift (cf. \cite{herzig}, \cite{bdj},\cite{gee}).
+Plugging these into several deep properties of Galois representations, he proved Serre's weight conjecture.
+The weight conjecture has been studied in the context of a mod $p$ local Langlands conjecture and in Gee's philosophy so that how a given mod $p$ (local) Galois representation can lift to a crystalline lift (cf. \cite{herzig}, \cite{bdj},\cite{gee},\cite{GHS}).